PhyPlan: Learning To Plan Tasks with Generalizable and Rapid Physical Reasoning for Embodied Manipulation

 Skill Learning

 We consider the problem of learning a model for physical skills such as bouncing a ball-like object off a wedge, sliding over an object, swinging a pendulum, throwing an object as a projectile and hitting an object with a pendulum.
-The skill learning model predicts the state trajectory of an object as it undergoes a dynamic interaction with another objects.
+The skill learning model predicts the state trajectory of an object as it undergoes a dynamic interaction with another object.

 GIF 1